Historical Accountability Student Research Fellowship

 - One letter of support from a faculty member

 Historical Accountability Student Research Fellows will receive a one-term stipend of $2,500, a one-term housing allowance of $3,000, and a one-term food allowance of $2,000.
 Fellows will be in frequent and regular residence at Rauner during the entirety of their selected term.
 The term will culminate in the creation of a real-world product, whether that be an academic journal article, work of literature, artistic performance, conference paper, or similar accomplishment.
 Fellows will present the results of their project and discuss their research process at a public reception which will include a question-and-answer session.
 Because this is a full-time fellowship, the fellow may not be engaged in any other classes or programs during the fellowship term.

 If you have a project in mind, apply now!
 There are only three remaining fellowships for the entire year.
 The selection committee will review any application within a few weeks of its submission and then decide whether or not to award a fellowship, regardless of the actual dates of your proposed fellowship term.

 When all three fellowships have been awarded, no more applications will be considered.
 So, even if you’re hoping to be a Spring 2018 Fellow, it’s best to get your application in as soon as possible to ensure its consideration before all the fellowships for the year have been awarded.

 While applications for future terms are welcome at any time, there is a strict deadline for consideration for the upcoming Fall 2018 term:

-- Deadline: August 6th (notification no later than August 29th)
+- Deadline: EXTENDED to August 17th! (notification no later than August 29th)